Tantan (footballer)

-Tantan Dzalikha (born 6 August 1982) is an Indonesian professional footballer who played as a forward.
+Tantan Dzalikha (born 6 August 1982) is an Indonesian former footballer who played as a forward.

 Career

 Tantan joined Sriwijaya from Persitara Batavia Union at the start of the 2013 season.
 On 1 March 2013 he scored a hat-trick in a 4–3 win against Gresik United.

 International career

-Tantan won his first cap for Indonesia in a friendly match against Kyrgyzstan on 1 November 2013, where he played as a substitute in a 4-0 win.
+Tantan won his first cap for Indonesia in a friendly match against Kyrgyzstan on 1 November 2013, where he played as a substitute in a 4–0 win.